Aider-AI/aider/aider/website/docs/usage/copypaste.md

 Most LLM web chat TOS prohibit automating steps (2) and (3) where code is copied/pasted in the web chat.
-Aider's copy/paste mode leaves those as 100% manual steps for the user to complete, but streamlines steps (1) and (4) which are not related to any LLM web chat TOS.
+Aider's copy/paste mode leaves those as 100% manual steps for the user to complete, but streamlines steps (1) and (4) which are should not be related to any LLM web chat TOS.